 - Place your supportive cushion five to six inches from the wall and sit on the right end of it, your right side to the wall.

 - Smoothly pivot your body and bring your legs up onto the wall while resting your back and head gently against the floor.
 Your legs should be held firmly enough to stay vertical, your torso slightly arched.
-Keep your elbows bent with your hands to either side of your head, relaxing your arms and keeping your palms facing upward.
+Keep your elbows bent with your hands to either side of your head, relax your arms, and keep your palms facing upward.

 - Stay in this pose for five to 15 minutes and, when you’re done, slide sideways off the support.